 - Neo4j - Manages complex relationships between CluedIn data objects (“Clues”).

-- SqlServer, relational database storage.
-Free developer editions are sufficient.
-It can run in Windows or Linux.
+- SqlServer - Manages our relational data storage.
 Alternatively a SAAS option (like SQL Azure) can be used.

 - For development and evaluation purposes using Docker